abrahamcanafe/power-systems-economic-dispatch-power/README.md

 <!-- ABOUT THE PROJECT -->
 ## Project Details

-Information from the power system model diagrammed in `Course Project.xlsx` was used to write a linear program (LP) for optimal economic dispatch.
+Information from the power system model diagrammed in `Course Project.xlsx` was used to write a mixed-integer linear program (LP) for optimal economic dispatch.

 The following data were considered when writing the LP:
 * Hydroelectric unit capacity limits: minimum and maximum power, startup costs, duty factors (cfs/MWh)